Ritesh4501/Aashway-Encryption-Tools/README.md

-# Encryption Tools
+# Multi-Cipher Encryption Tool
 Simple Encryption and Decryption tool using Multiple Ciphers

 In this Project, I have implemented Multiple Ciphers for Encryption and Decryption.
 It is a Python-based tool which provides a simple way to encrypt and decrypt messages using various classical and basic cryptographic algorithm.
 This Tools support multiple ciphers, including Ceaser, Vigenere, Atbash, XOR, Rail Fence, Play-Fair, Block Cipher.
+This is the first task of my as a part of Cyber Security Internship at **Aashway**.
+The project challenged me to design a flexible system capable of handling various cipher techniques, each with its unique encryption and decryption processes.
+Working on this tool has greatly deepened my understanding of cryptographic principles, algorithm design, and secure communication.
+I’m eager to continue building upon this foundation and explore more advanced cryptography concepts in the future!

 ## Features
 - **Block Cipher (Using Simple DES-Like)**: It is a Simplified version of DES algorithm which is use for educational purposes only.